 20 Ways To Invest In Real Estate With Little Or No Money

 If you cannot find lenders within your network for private money loans, you can advertise the deal on crowdfunded real estate platforms.
-The article contains a detailed 10-point checklist on what makes a deal attractive for an investor.
-Look at how you can make your deal attractive when you ask for money on those websites by meeting most of the listed criteria.
+Refer to my article which includes a checklist to evaluate a real estate crowdfunded deal.
+Based on what makes a deal attractive for an investor, look at how you can structure your deal when you ask for money on those websites by meeting most of the listed criteria.

 BRRRR is a combination of the flipping and the “buy and hold” method.
 The acronym stands for Buy-Rehab-Rent-Refinance-Repeat.
 In this method, one would buy a house using a hard money loan and rehab it like flipping houses.
 But instead of selling it after the rehab, the owner would rent it out.

 The rental income is then used to refinance the loan.
 Banks want to see at least a year of rental income before deciding if the investment property qualifies for a bank loan.
 The refinance involves obtaining a bank mortgage and repaying the hard money lender.
 The advantage of the bank loan is that it is available at a lower rate than the hard money loan.

 After the refinance is completed, you can extract the house’s equity and then use it to fund your next buy and hold or flip.
 As long as the market stays steady, you can keep repeating for the next house, using the prior houses’ profit.

 With a Live-in flip, you rehab a house, but you live in it and then sell it instead of immediately selling it.
 For this method to work, you need to have patience since you will be living in a perpetual construction zone.
 Also, you need high income-skills to carry out most of the repairs yourself.